JurrianFahner/gitserver/docs/configure-gitserver.md

 # Get started with gitserver

-The first thing you want to do is start the gitserver, it's just a one liner:
+The first thing you want to do is start the gitserver, it's just a one liner.

 ```
 docker run -d -p 2222:22 --restart always --name devteam ensignprojects/gitserver